 Playing Google’s Local 3 Pack Game: Law Firms vs. Spam Networks

-Google My Business (GMB) can be a great tool for marketers and their clients.
-With billions of users daily, GMB has the ability to drive massive amounts of traffic to any business website, especially when putting fundamental SEO and SEM tactics in place.
-The Google My Business profile is also essential to ranking in the Local 3 Pack—a section of the Search Engine Results Page dedicated to providing searchers the best three results in the local community.
+Google Business Profile (GBP) can be a great tool for marketers and their clients.
+With billions of users daily, GBP has the ability to drive massive amounts of traffic to any business website, especially when putting fundamental SEO and SEM tactics in place.
+The Google Business Profile profile is also essential to ranking in the Local 3 Pack—a section of the Search Engine Results Page dedicated to providing searchers the best three results in the local community.

 Unfortunately, local spam networks have been taking advantage of kinks in the Google algorithm by stuffing business names and fake reviews with keywords and achieving fraudulent rankings.
 Specifically in the legal industry, we have found major spam networks in personal injury and criminal law firm markets all over Texas and Virginia, as well as many other states.
 Not only do these networks hinder businesses from getting in front of users, they also pollute the user experience.

 The flood of fake listings makes it difficult for legitimate small businesses and law firms to rank.
 Businesses have to fight through the spam clutter just to be seen, let alone rank first or second in the Local 3 Pack.
 Not only is it problematic for law firms and marketing professionals who put time, money, and resources into optimizing their listings based on Google’s guidelines, but it also makes GBP an untrustworthy source of information.

 The misuse of these spammy GBP listings by hungry lead generation companies and/or black hat digital marketing SEO companies exposes a weakness in the Google algorithm that needs to be addressed.

 Identifying this Spam Network

 There are general patterns to tell if a business is fake and a part of this specific spam network.
 The following are some dead giveaways to tell if a law firm listing is fake: